-From a careful analysis of the proof of Theorem~\ref{mainthm} and the description of the differential graded conformal block of the torus given in~\cite{dva}, we can deduce that these actions are equivalent.
-This has the following immediate consequence: The `handlebody part' of the mapping class group action on the Hochschild complex of a modular category admits a non-trivial extension to an action of $\Diff(H_{1,0})$.
+This has the following immediate consequence: The `handlebody part' of the mapping class group action on the Hochschild complex of a modular category from \cite{svea,dva} admits a non-trivial extension to an action of $\Diff(H_{1,0})$.
 The non-triviality of the extension follows for example from the fact that one of the generators of $\pi_1(\Diff(H_{1,0}))$ acts by the cyclic symmetry and hence is non-trivial.
 This is, to the best of our knowledge, the first instance of a non-trivial action of higher homotopy groups of diffeomorphism groups on conformal blocks. \end{remark}